Bike Hubs Bike Hubs

 Auckland Transport partners with a range of community organisations to operate a network of bike hubs across Tāmaki Makaurau.
 We’re constantly growing and developing this network.
 Find your closest bike hub below and pop in for a friendly chat with knowledgeable locals to get the following services:

-• Basic bike repairs & education
+• Basic bike repairs and education

-• Accepting donated bikes
+• Accepting and refurbishing donated bikes

-• Affordable refurbished bike sales
+• Affordable bike sales

 • Bike safety checks and gear